-On June 2, 2003, we redeemed our 6% convertible subordinated notes due 2004, \$62.1 million principal amount of which had been outstanding prior to the redemption.
+On June 1, 2003, we redeemed our 6% convertible subordinated notes due 2004, \$62.1 million principal amount of which had been outstanding prior to the redemption.

-On August 19, 2003, we announced our financial results for the third quarter ended August 3, 2003.
-Sales for the third quarter of fiscal 2003 were \$90.5 million, down 7.8%, compared to \$98.1 million for the third quarter of fiscal 2002.
-Sequentially, sales for the third quarter of fiscal 2003 were 5.7% higher than the \$85.5 million reported in the second quarter of fiscal 2003.
-Net income for the third quarter of fiscal 2003 amounted to \$1.3 million, or \$0.04 per diluted share compared to net income of \$1.2 million or \$0.04 per diluted share for the third quarter of fiscal 2002.
-Net income for the third quarter of fiscal 2003 includes the impact of an early extinguishment charge of \$900,000, or \$0.03 per diluted share associated with the redemption of our 6% convertible subordinated notes due 2004.

-Our third quarter of fiscal 2003 marked a return to profitability and compared favorably to the net loss of \$44.1 million, or \$1.37 per diluted share reported in the second quarter of fiscal 2003.
-The net loss for the second quarter of fiscal 2003 includes the impact of after tax restructuring charges totaling \$39.9 million, or \$1.24 per diluted share, recorded in the consolidation of our North American operating infrastructure that included, the closure of our Phoenix, Arizona facility and a global reduction in our work force.

-Sales for the first nine months of fiscal 2003 were \$257.4 million, down 13.3% from \$296.8 million for the first nine months of fiscal 2002.
-The net loss for the first nine months of fiscal 2003 totaled \$51.3 million or \$1.60 per diluted share compared to net income of \$5.5 million, or \$0.17 per diluted share for the first nine months of fiscal 2002.
-The results for the first nine months of fiscal 2003 included consolidation and early extinguishment charges totaling \$40.8 million after tax, or \$1.27 per diluted share.
-There were no comparable charges in the same period of fiscal 2002.

-Securities Offered

-Maturity Date

-Interest

-Conversion

-Subordination

-Redemption

-Fundamental Change

-The Offering

-\$150,000,000 principal amount of 2 1/4% Convertible Subordinated Notes due 2008.

-April 15, 2008.

-2 /4% per annum on the principal amount from April 15, 2003, payable semi-annually in arrears in cash on April 15 and October 15 of each year, beginning October 15, 2003.

-You may convert the notes into shares of our common stock at a conversion rate of 62.9376 shares per \$1,000 principal amount of notes, subject to adjustment, prior to the final maturity date.

-The notes are subordinated to all of our existing and future senior indebtedness and are effectively subordinated to all debt and other liabilities of our subsidiaries.
-As of August 3, 2003, we had \$12.9 million principal amount of senior indebtedness outstanding and, as of that date, we estimate that our subsidiaries had approximately \$118.2 million of liabilities outstanding, excluding liabilities owed to us, and there were \$51.5 million of minority interests held by third parties in the equity of our two non-wholly owned subsidiaries.
-The foregoing amount of subsidiary liabilities excludes \$11.0 million of bank revolving credit debt borrowed by one of our subsidiaries, which is guaranteed by us and included in our outstanding senior indebtedness.
-In the event of the liquidation of one of our subsidiaries, the creditors of that subsidiary would have claims against the subsidiary's assets that ranked ahead of the claims of the subsidiary's equity holders, including us and any minority shareholders.
-In the event of the liquidation of one of our non-wholly owned subsidiaries, we and the minority shareholders would be entitled to share, pro rata based on our respective equity interests, in the net assets of the subsidiary remaining after payment of all of the subsidiary's liabilities.
-The holders of the notes have no direct claim on the assets of any of our subsidiaries.

-The notes rank equally with our existing $4^3/4\%$ convertible subordinated notes due 2006.
-As of May 4, 2003, we had \$62.1 million of 6% convertible subordinated notes due 2004 outstanding and \$200.0 million of $4^3/4\%$ convertible subordinated notes outstanding.
-On June 2, 2003, we redeemed our 6% convertible subordinated notes.
+The Offering Securities Offered \$150,000,000 principal amount of 2 /4% Convertible Subordinated Notes due 2008.
+Maturity Date April 15, 2008.
+Interest 2 /4% per annum on the principal amount from April 15, 2003, payable semi-annually in arrears in cash on April 15 and October 15 of each year, beginning October 15, 2003.
+Conversion You may convert the notes into shares of our common stock at a conversion rate of 62.9376 shares per \$1,000 principal amount of notes, subject to adjustment, prior to the final maturity date.
+Subordination The notes are subordinated to all of our existing and future senior indebtedness and are effectively subordinated to all debt and other liabilities of our subsidiaries.
+As of May 4, 2003, we had \$29.8 million of senior indebtedness outstanding and our subsidiaries had \$581.9 million of liabilities outstanding, excluding liabilities owed to us but including minority interests held by third parties in the equity of certain of our subsidiaries.
+For this purpose, minority interests in a subsidiary represent the share of the net assets of the subsidiary, as of a specific date, to which the third party minority shareholders would be entitled in the event of the liquidation of the subsidiary, which claim would rank pari passu with our claim to the net assets as the majority shareholder.
+The notes rank equally with our existing 4 / 4 % convertible subordinated notes due 2006.
+As of May 4, 2003, we had \$62.1 million of 6% convertible subordinated notes due 2004 outstanding and \$200.0 million of 4 / 4 % convertible subordinated notes.
 Neither we nor any of our subsidiaries are prohibited from incurring debt, including senior indebtedness, under the indentures governing the notes and our other convertible subordinated notes.

-We may not redeem the notes prior to maturity.

-If a fundamental change (as described under "Description of Notes-Redemption at Option of the Holder") occurs prior to maturity, you may require us to purchase all or part of your notes at a redemption price equal to 100% of their principal amount, plus accrued and unpaid interest.

-Use of Proceeds
+Redemption We may not redeem the notes prior to maturity.
+Fundamental Change If a fundamental change (as described under "Description of Notes-Redemption at Option of the Holder") occurs prior to maturity, you may require us to purchase all or part of your notes at a redemption price equal to 100% of their principal amount, plus accrued and unpaid interest.
+Use of Proceeds We will not receive any of the proceeds from the sale by any selling security holder of the notes or of the shares of common stock issuable upon conversion of the notes.

-Trading

-We will not receive any of the proceeds from the sale by any selling security holder of the notes or of the shares of common stock issuable upon conversion of the notes.
 See "Use of Proceeds."

-The notes issued in the initial private placement are eligible for trading in the PORTAL system.
+Trading The notes issued in the initial private placement are eligible for trading in the PORTAL system.
 However, notes sold pursuant to this prospectus will no longer be eligible for trading in the PORTAL system.
 The notes are not listed on any national securities exchange or quoted on any automated quotation system.
 Our common stock is quoted on the Nasdaq National Market under the symbol "PLAB."